joshtynjala/actionscript-3.0-developers-guide/internationalizing-applications/internationalizing-applications/determining-the-locale.md

 ID—and it only supports a specific set of locales.

 With AIR 1.5, you can use the `flash.system.Capabilities.languages` property.
-This property provides an array of the user’s preferred user interface languages.
+This property provides an array of the user's preferred user interface languages.
 Thus, it does not have the limitations of `Capabilities.language`.

 </div>